 How did we get to where the Constitution, that document that British Prime Minister Gladstone called the “the most wonderful work ever struck off at a given time by the brain and purpose of man,” is subordinate to judges and lawyers rather than the law of the land?
 I can’t offer a comprehensive analysis, but I can point to two beliefs that have undermined the Constitution’s status as the "law of the land."

-Legal Positivism—One belief is legal positivism, the view that the law contains no divine or moral imperative, but is only a creation of society.
-For the legal positivist, there is no “higher law” a law to which man’s law must submit.
-The will of the lawmaker is the only authority that is necessary, not a divine will or nature.
+One belief is legal positivism, the view that the law contains no divine or moral imperative, but is only a creation of society.
+For the legal positivist, there is no “higher law” to which man’s law must submit.
+The will of the lawmaker is the only authority and he need not appeal to heaven or nature to justify his decisions.

 The implication of legal positivism is that the Constitution does not rest on a set of moral and ethical absolutes.
 Rather, it is only a creation of the men that drafted it.
 And if the Constitution is merely a social creation, then it can be easily discredited.
 For example, some political correctness movements have tried to discredit the founding of the Constitution because it was drafted by males of European descent, some of which owned slaves.
 Now, none of this is relevant if the Constitution rests on a set of timeless principles.
 It's the principles that validate the product (in this case, the Constitution), not the condition of the men that drafted it.
 But if it’s only the creation of the men who drafted it, then it can be easily dismissed or held captive by its caretakers.

-Today, law schools teach students "the Constitution is what the judges say it is...”
-Imagine if other academic disciplines applied the same level of hubris: “A bridge is whatever an engineer says it is.” or “A medical procedure is whatever the doctor says it is” or “A monetary deposit is whatever the banker says it is.”
-This philosophy, which borders on being laughable in other professions, is embraced by the legal cognoscenti as holy writ.
+Today, law schools teach students "the Constitution is what the judges say it is . . . ” Imagine if other academic disciplines applied the same level of hubris: “A bridge is whatever an engineer says it is.” or “A medical procedure is whatever the doctor says it is” or “A monetary deposit is whatever the banker says it is.”
+This philosophy, which borders on being laughable in other professions, is embraced by the legal cognoscenti as gospel.

 For our rule of law to work properly, it must be predicated on a prior truth that while we give judges the power to arbitrate the law, their decisions could be wrong.
 We need to remember that when justices write an opinion, it's just that—an opinion.
 In case you think I’m advocating some new or radical assessment, I’m not: justices understand the distinction between the Constitution and the interpretation placed on it by them and have stated so in their opinions.
 Justice Felix Frankfurter stated that “the ultimate touchstone of constitutionality is the Constitution itself and not what we have said about it (1).”
 Also, William O. Douglas, the quintessential activist, said in Coleman v.
 Alabama, that a judge “remembers above all that it is the Constitution which he swore to support and defend, not the gloss which his predecessors may have put upon it (2).”
 Douglas and Frankfurter believed that they did not take an oath to uphold interpretations of the Constitution rendered by other judges; rather their oath was to the Constitution itself.

 Hughes’ thesis is built on relativism which leads to government by power rather than government by law.
-Legal positivism is untenable and so is deconstructionism.
-Legal positivism would have us deny that law has any transcendent value.
-That means that actions such as murder or rape aren't really wrong; they're only wrong because we say they are.
-As for deconstructionism, it also falls stillborn from the lips of the professors that proclaim it.
-Deconstructionists would have us believe that a text has no objective meaning.
+Both legal positivism and deconstructionism magnify this relativism.
+Legal positivism denies that law has transcendent value.
+That means that actions such as murder or rape aren't really wrong; they're only wrong because the lawmaker says it is.
+As for deconstructionism, it falls stillborn from the lips of the professors that proclaim it.
+Deconstructionists embrace the dangerous idea that a text has no objective meaning.
 But, as philosopher William Craig recently reminded us, no one deconstructs the instructions on the bottle of rat poison.

-If positivism and deconstructionism are the operating principles, then justices like Breyer and Ginsberg rule the roost.
+If positivism and deconstructionism are the operating principles, then justices like Breyer and Sotomayor rule the roost.
 They operate as if the Constitution is clay in the hands of the judges.
 But, instead of a Constitution of clay that conforms to the power of the justice, how about one that serves as a chain on the government?
 That's exactly how Thomas Jefferson viewed the Constitution.
 Jefferson stated, “In questions of political power, speak to me not of confidence in men, but bind them down from mischief with the chains of a Constitution.”
 In Jefferson’s mind, the Constitution had to be more than silly putty in the hands of judges.
 The Constitution is hard, not soft; it serves as a foundation for our highest man-made law.
-The Constitution must be independent of the judges if the judges, like the rest of us, are to be under the law.
+The Constitution must be independent of the judge's subjective preferences if the judges, like the rest of us, operate under the rule of law.

-Armed with some backbone and knowledge about what the Constitution really is and what ends it’s supposed to serve, we can better recognize when our officials are circumventing it, and begin to regain through knowledge what we’ve lost in ignorance.
+Armed with some backbone and knowledge about the Constitution, we can begin to regain through knowing what we’ve lost in ignorance.

 (1) Graves v.
 O'Keefe, 306 U.S. 466, 491-2 (1939).